mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

          }
       }
    ```

-3. Update the bucket, region, and dynamodb_table fields with the names you've chosen for your S3 bucket, bucket region, and DynamoDB table, respectively.
+4. Update the bucket, region, and dynamodb_table fields with the names you've chosen for your S3 bucket, bucket region, and DynamoDB table, respectively.

+5. Update the key_name in main.tf.

-4. Update the variables.tf file with your desired settings (region, instance type, etc.).
+6. Update the variables.tf file with your desired settings (region, instance type, etc.) and don't forget to update the default value of the "PRIV_KEY_PATH", which is usually: "~/.ssh/yourkey.pem".

-5. Initialize Terraform:
+7. Initialize Terraform:

        terraform init

-6. Apply the Terraform configuration:
+8. Apply the Terraform configuration:

        terraform apply